franckydoo/fractalGenerator/README.md

 - Zoom In and Zoom Out buttons
 - Button for center image on cursor position
 - Button for rectangled zoom
-- Right-click to save the image
+- Right-click to save the image as PNG, BMP, JPG and GIF
+- Message box for infos about the used tool and the zoom state